diowicaksono/Emarket/README.md

 Emarket implement firebase for its database and using email for login.
 The source code for this project is located inside Emarket-pedagang, Emarket-pembeli, and Emarket-admin branch.

-These images shown below are the homescreens for seller and buyer.
+These images shown below are the images of homescreen for seller and buyer.

 <img src="https://github.com/gresssa/Emarket/blob/main/screenshoots/3a637a3a-2fea-46ee-8c37-ab11e8f1f006.jpg" width="30%" height="30%">